ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/gate_signals/gate_signals.rst

       uz_PWM_SS_2L_set_duty_cycle(Global_Data.objects.pwm_d1, Global_Data.rasv.halfBridge1DutyCycle, Global_Data.rasv.halfBridge2DutyCycle, Global_Data.rasv.halfBridge3DutyCycle);
       //....

 #.
+Build and flash the UltraZohm and connect the GUI.

+#.
 In the *Debug view* in *Vitis* go the the expressions tab and add the ``three_phase_output`` struct as a new expression.

    * This lets you modify the value of the ``three_phase_output`` struct during runtime.